 He’s got the whole world in his hands

 An important part of the story is that the wise men came from a different land – not Israel – and they were powerful sign that God’s love and the birth of Jesus his son, were not just good news for the Jews, but for the whole world.
 Think about places you’ve been during 2018 – is there somewhere special outside of London where you felt inspired or close to God.
 Write the name of a country/place that is precious to you, perhaps where you discovered something important about God in the last year – you can write more than one place.
 Spend some time reflecting, praying, giving thanks

 An epiphany is when you suddenly understand or see something in a new or very clear way – usually at a deep spiritual/emotional level.
 It’s a realization.
 The wise men realized that Jesus’ birth was very important and that he was the fulfillment of long ago prophecies.
 Perhaps in 2018 there was something key that you realised about God or Jesus or your faith.
 Perhaps you could write some thoughts about this and give thanks as you remember.
 Or perhaps there was something about the story of the three kings that struck you afresh when you read it.

 Who did I miss?

 The wise men would have left people behind when they made this journey – people they loved and whose absence made them sad.
-I wonder who you missed in 2018 – either through bereavement, separation or living in different countries.
+I wonder who you missed in the last year – either through bereavement, separation or living in different countries.
 Light a candle for them and bring them prayerfully into God’s presence.